tajkir-alam/add-to-cart/README.md

 # Project Title

 This front-end website rather you can say a demo of Product Page.
 #### This React.Js front-end design is fully responsive, included dark-mode.
 Dark-mode will depend on your device theme.
-Still I am working on it.
 This front-end application created with raw SCSS / CSS3.
-Proper use of semantic tag to get best performance on SEO.
+Proper usage of semantic tag to get best performance on SEO.

 ## Live Link